bpietropaoli/THEGAME-Python/README.txt

 # THE (GAME).Py                                                                #
 # ---------------------------------------------------------------------------- #
 # Author : Bastien Pietropaoli                                                 #
-# Contact: Bastien.Pietropaoli@cit.ie                                          #
+# Contact: Bastien.Pietropaoli@insight-centre.org                              #
 #          Bastien.Pietropaoli@gmail.com                                       #
 # ---------------------------------------------------------------------------- #
 # This package provides the basics of the belief functions theory with modules #
 # to manage set-theoretic operations (in element.py) and mass functions (in    #
 # massfunction.py).                                                            #
 # ---------------------------------------------------------------------------- #
-# Version developed under Python 3.4.2 and adapted for Python 2.7.10.          #
+# This package has been implemented and tested with and for Python 3.4+.       #
-# The version for Python 2.7.10 should be compatible with PyPy for improved    #
+# If you need a version for Python 2.7, let me know via email, I'll see what I #
-# performance.
+# can do.                                                                      #
 ################################################################################

 This package is the Python implementation of THE GAME.